Practical 9: Selecting Data

 ‘Degroup’

-In order to work with the aggregated data you will almost always want to convert your GroupedDataFrame back to a regular DataFrame and that means resetting the index reset_index() – this is just one of those things to learn about grouped data in Pandas.
+In order to do anything further with the aggregated data you will almost always want to convert your GroupedDataFrame back to a regular DataFrame and that means resetting the index reset_index() – this is just one of those things to learn about grouped data in Pandas.

 Sort

-Finally, to sort the data (which is usually what you want) you need to sort_values, where by specifies the fields you want to sort on and ascending is a matching (optional) list that specifies the sort order for each sort column.
+Finally, to sort the data you need to sort_values, where by specifies the fields you want to sort on and ascending is a matching (optional) list that specifies the sort order for each sort column.
 If you just want to sort everything in ascending order then you don’t need to specify the ascending values, and if you wanted to sort everything in descending order then it’s just ascending=False.

 That last example may have left you despairing of every being able to select/filter/aggregate/derive your data, but there is another way that is often far simpler if you are: a) willing to learn a different language, and b) willing to work with data in different formats.
 And that’s all thanks to Parquet and DuckDB.

-One of the recent technical revolutions that has fundamentally reshaped my workflow is the combination of parquet files and in-memory databases.
-Parquet and Apache Arrow are closely related but, in short, when you want to save large data sets in an easy-to-access format then Parquet should be your default choice.
-DuckDB gives you a way to treat Parquet files as a database table and run queries against it using standard SQL.
+The combination of parquet files and in-memory databases (DuckDB is just one of these) has fundamentally reshaped my workflow.
+Parquet and Apache Arrow are closely related but, in short, when you want to save large data sets in an easy-to-access and fast-to-query format then Parquet should be your default choice.
+DuckDB gives you a way to treat Parquet files as database tables and run queries against it (or them!) using standard SQL.
 You can install DuckDB on the command-line, but you can also query it from within Python using the appropriate module.

 A first query